We have set out below the steps we have had to take to continue providing a service to you during this crisis. Please read the following carefully.

 We are operating a total triage model, which means that the receptionist will take your details and book telephone consultation.
 GP/clinician will call you back and consult with you.
 Please DO NOT COME INTO THE SURGERY, unless you have been asked to.
 You will be pleased to know that we are now offering video consultations and two-way text messaging service.

 If as a result of your request you are asked to come to the surgery for a Booked Appointment with a member of our clinical team, you will be asked to wait outside, given a mask and gloves to wear before entry, you will be escorted straight into the treatment room and will be escorted back out of the premises.

 In order to minimise potential infection spread come down to the surgery at the time you were given for your appointment.

-Do NOT bring anybody else with you to your appointment.
+Do not bring anybody else with you to your appointment, unless absolutely necessary.

 For Prescriptions – in order to prevent infection spread we are asking all patients to sign up for online services so that you can order your repeat medication electronically and then your prescriptions can be sent direct to a pharmacy of your choice; Without the need for paper which may increase the risk of cross-contamination / infection spread.